Prince Edward Island Sights and Highlights

 The lobster harbor of North Rustico

-If you're looking for a lesser-known but authentic attraction on Prince Edward Island, then don't miss North Rustico's Lobster Port.
-Here you can watch the typical fishing boats catching lobsters and let yourself be carried away by the relaxed atmosphere of the small fishing village.
-A stroll to the scenic North Rustico Lighthouse is also a must when visiting.
+If you're looking for a lesser-known but authentic attraction on Prince Edward Island, don't miss the lobster harbor at North Rustico.
+Here you can watch the traditional fishing boats catching lobsters and soak up the relaxed atmosphere of this small fishing village.
+A walk to the picturesque North Rustico lighthouse is also a must during your visit.

-The third attraction on Prince Edward Island in Canada is also nothing that takes your breath away.
-No, on the contrary.
-It is also sure to be the least known of the attractions on the north coast of Prince Edward Island.
-In this fishing village not far from Cavendish, however, what makes this island so charming comes into its own: the lobster boats bob around in the small harbor, while several young ospreys wait on a telephone pole on the edge for their parents to leave Return to the nest to bring them food to catch their prey.
+The third attraction on Prince Edward Island in Canada is also not exactly breathtaking.
+Quite the opposite, in fact.
+It's probably the least known of the attractions on Prince Edward Island's north shore.
+However, in this fishing village near Cavendish, the island's charm is perhaps best exemplified: lobster boats bob gently in the small harbor, while on a telephone pole at the edge of the harbor, several young ospreys wait for their parents to return from hunting to bring them food.

 Lobster Fleet - Landmarks of Prince Edward Island Canada

-Lobster fleet from North Rustico Harbor on Prince Edward Island
+Lobster fleet from North Rustico Harbour on Prince Edward Island

-North Rustico is also known for a culinary establishment of which there are quite a few on Prince Edward Island: the Lobster Dinner.
-There is the largest restaurant on the island here, serving fresh lobster to its guests.
-That offers 500 seats Fisherman's Wharf Lobster Supper in North Rustico and boasts its 20 meter long salad bar, where lobster friends can serve themselves while waiting for their freshly prepared lobster.
+North Rustico is also known for one of the many culinary establishments on Prince Edward Island: the Lobster Dinner.
+Here you'll find the largest restaurant on the island, serving fresh lobster to its guests.
+It offers 500 seats.
+Fisherman's Wharf Lobster Supper in North Rustico and boasts a 20-meter-long salad bar where lobster lovers can help themselves while waiting for their freshly prepared lobster.

 Fisherman's Hut - Landmarks of Prince Edward Island Canada